 installation.
 This work has been created based on lived experience interviews.
 The artists would like to thank: Jiva Parthipan, Shyamla Eswaran, and Kaiya Aboagye for their candid, honest responses and Martin del Amo for his guidance and support in the realisation of this work.

 Exoticism was performed as part of the Keir Choreographic Awards in Sydney (Carriageworks) and Melbourne (Dancehouse) in 2022.

 Read the interview with Lucky Lartey about Exoticism here

 In Transit 2022

-In his performative interventions, Lucky Lartey creates imaginary vehicles intended to aid or extend human movement.
-Using PVC tape, digitally printed cut-outs, and the iconic “Ghana Must Go” synthetic bags the artist creates simple but powerful imagery, charged with manifold narratives.
+In his performative interventions Lucky Lartey creates imaginary vehicles intended to aid or extend human movement.
+Using black tape, black and white prints, and the iconic “Ghana Must Go” synthetic bags the artist creates simple, but powerful imagery charged with manifold narratives.